zuozhenggh/learning-library/data-management-library/database/multitenant-new/initialize-environment/initialize-environment.md

     - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
     - Lab: Environment Setup

-**NOTE:** When doing Copy/Paste using the convenient *Copy* function used throughout the guide, you must hit the *ENTER* key after the paste.
+**NOTE:** When doing Copy/Paste using the convenient *Copy* function used throughout the guide, you must hit the *ENTER* key after the pasting.
 Otherwise the last line will still be in the buffer until you hit *ENTER*!

 ## Task 1: Validate That Required Processes are Up and Running.